What Do Legislator Do?

 - Develop expertise in subject matters related to committee assignments.

 Related Job Titles for this Occupation:

-In 2016, there was an estimated number of 55,500 jobs in the United States for Legislator.
+There were about 55,500 jobs for Legislator in 2016 (in the United States).
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Legislator by 2026.
 There will be an estimated 4,400 positions for Legislator per year.

 The states with the most job growth for Legislator are Utah, Nevada, and Texas.
 Watch out if you plan on working in New Jersey, Wisconsin, or Oregon.
 These states have the worst job growth for this type of profession.

 The salary for Legislators ranges between about $17,510 and $98,890 a year.

 Legislators who work in New York, Hawaii, or California, make the highest salaries.

 Below is a list of the median annual salaries for Legislators in different U.S. states.